 Skandalaris Center Internship Program - for students

 The Skandalaris Center Internship Program offers several opportunities for students to participate in an entrepreneurial summer experience.
 The Center coordinates internships offered through startup companies and growth companies in St. Louis.
 In addition, we work closely with the Career Center at Washington University to help direct students to internships at Answers, Inc. (described further below), and at a number of entrepreneurial organizations in the San Francisco area.
-For information about our plans in San Francisco, please contact Ken Harrington in the Skandalaris Center.
+For information about our plans in San Francisco, please contact the Skandalaris Center.

 In St. Louis, we have offered internships at local startups since 2008.
 We consider a venture – either commercial or social – to be in the “startup” phase if it has raised less than $1 million or employs fewer than 15.
 The support system for entrepreneurs in St. Louis has grown tremendously since the start of the program, and many of the companies initially supported through the program, as well as others beyond the “startup” phase are still looking for assistance from students seeking an entrepreneurial internship.
 We consider these companies, who have raised more than $1 million or employ more than 15, so be “growth” companies.
 Beginning in 2013, we will coordinate internships at both startup and growth companies.